How to write a great cover letter

 Try and catch their eye with the very first line by injecting some enthusiasm and personality into the first line; the more original you sound, the more likely they are to keep reading.

-I'm reaching out with great enthusiasm in response to your vacancy for Junior Marketer at Shelley's Cakes.
-As a recent Marketing graduate with a serious passion for cake (both baking and eating!), I was extremely excited to come across this vacancy.
+I'm reaching out with great enthusiasm in response to your vacancy for Junior Marketer at Butler's Bakes.
+As a recent Marketing graduate with a serious passion for cake (both making and eating!), I was extremely excited to come across this vacancy.

 The ‘I love your company' bit

-Show them you aren't just desperate to find a job, any job, as long as it pays cause you're sick of being a poor student.
+Show them that you aren't just desperate to find a job, any job, as long as it pays, because you're sick of being a poor student.

 Again, make sure you do some serious research at this stage.
-If you have any links to the company, or have acquired any lesser-known nuggets of information about press coverage they've had that can only impress.
+If you have any links to the company, or have acquired any lesser-known nuggets of information about press coverage they've had, this can only impress.

 Try to mention something that shows you have an awareness and understanding of the company outside of stating the obvious.